Awas Tingni

-Awas Tingni is an Indigenous Mayangna community of some 2,400 members in Mosquitia.
+Awas Tingni is an Indigenous Mayangna community of some 2,400 members on the Mosquito Coast of Nicaragua, in the municipality of Waspam in the North Caribbean Coast Autonomous Region.
 Awas Tingni is located near the junction of the Rio Wawa and the river Awas Tingni in a densely forested area.
 In Mayagna, Awas Tingni means "Pine River" and denotes both the town and the river by which it is situated.
 Awas Tingni was named due to the large pine forest in the area, similar to the pine barrens of the mid-Atlantic United States.

 In 2001 the Mayagna won a landmark case against the government of Nicaragua in which the Inter-American Court of Human Rights held that they had a right as indigenous people to their collective land.
 In December 2008, the government completed a process of demarking and titling the land, giving them title to a total of 73,394 ha.

 Background

 This area along the Atlantic Coast, called the Miskito Coast, of Nicaragua, is thickly forested and isolated.
 It has long been a traditional territory of indigenous peoples.
 The Mayagna community of Awas Tingi has about 2,400 members in the municipality of Waspam in the North Caribbean Coast Autonomous Region.